HOW TO ANSWER INTERVIEW QUESTIONS: WHAT ARE YOUR WEAKNESSES?

 First off it is important to stress that you never say you do not have any weaknesses.
 Not only is this slightly arrogant it is also a lie.
 Every single one of us has a weakness, but if you recognise it/them and learn how to use them to your advantage, then this is a positive aspect of one’s character.

 For example, my own personal weakness is that I can be extremely impatient.
 I always work very hard and I sometimes expect others to do the same.
 On many occasions in the past, co-workers have heard the sharp end of my tongue for not keeping up with my expectations and standards.
 This is a weakness I have had to learn to control.
 After gaining feedback from people in the past I have learnt to understand that not everybody is the same and we all work to different levels and paces.
 I would like to think I am now more patient than I used to be!

-Although being impatient is a weakness it can be turned into an effective strength, especially when responding to the interview question what are your weaknesses?” question.
+Although being impatient is a weakness it can be turned into an effective strength, especially when responding to the “what are your weaknesses?” question.
 Check out our extensive online interview training for more on this.

 In order to demonstrate, here is a sample response to this question: